-Click > to display subcommands.
+Expand a command to view subcommands.
 In the Running Commands dialog box, each subcommand also has an Abort button that is present as long as the subcommand is in progress.

 You can perform the following actions:

 - Select the option to display all the subcommands or only failed or running commands. - Click the link in the Context column to go to the Status page for the component (host, service, or role instance) to which this command is related. - Click a Role Log tab to display the log for that role, and stdout and stderr if available for the role.